 • Time commitment

-With starting a tech support business, all responsibilities and duties will be in your hands.
-Although this is not necessarily a negative thing, it's important to understand that your work-life balance may be a bit unbalanced at times.
+With starting a tech support business, all responsibilities and decisions are in your hands.
+Although this is not necessarily a negative thing, work life can take over at times.
 This can place a strain on friends and family and add to the pressure of launching a new business.

 • Impatient customers

 You may offer an engaging user experience for your customer, but customers expect a lot and may be impatient if they aren't pleased with your product or service.